 Generally, funds can report Unencumbered Cash as defined for Form PF: “The fund’s plus the value of overnight repos used for liquidity management where the assets purchased are U.S. treasury securities or agency securities minus the sum of the following (without duplication): (i) cash and cash equivalents transferred to a collateral taker pursuant to a title transfer arrangement; and (ii) cash and cash equivalents subject to a security interest, lien or other encumbrance (this could include cash and cash equivalents in an account subject to a control agreement).”
 In general we expect Unencumbered Cash to include only cash, risk free government bonds and money market funds that are in the same currency as the fund.
 Any cash or cash equivalents that are not in the base currency of the fund must be reported in section 3, sovereign and interest rate exposure, and section 6, currency.

-Any investment in funds where the manager has “no control” over the investment decisions should be treated as external.
-If you are reporting for a fund which invests in other funds within the same company and the manager has control over the investments, then they should not be treated as external investments and the exposure information of these funds should be filled in the relevant templates.
-Investments in money market funds should be reported under 1.10.1 and 1.9 and investments in any other funds should be reported under 1.10.2.
+Any investment in funds where the manager has “no control” over the investment decisions of, should be treated as external.
+If you are reporting for a fund which invests in other funds within the same company where the manager has control over its investments, then these funds should not be treated as external investments and their exposure and position information of should be included in the appropriate exposure tabs.
+Investments in money market funds should be reported under 1.10.1 and 1.9 (if unencumbered) and investments in any other funds should be reported under 1.10.2.

 Baskets should be broken down into individual stocks in order to accurately reflect the sector and region exposures in the portfolio.
 This may appear to inflate your total number of positions in sections 2.4 and 2.5 however in the Instrument and Market Cap tables you can report each basket as one position under “Indices and Baskets” It would also be acceptable to report baskets in the “Equity (Single Stock)” line in section 2.6 to distinguish them from listed indices, but in 2.7 they should be bundled under “Indices and Baskets”.